CSE232-MSU/CSE232/syllabus.md

 A total of 1000 points can be accrued over the course of the semester.
 There will be no extra credit.

-__To be eligible for a non-zero course grade, you must earn at least 50% (150 points) of the total points available on all exams.__
+__To be eligible for a non-zero course grade, you must earn at least 50% (150 points) of the summed points available on both exams.__

 <div align="center">
     <table>